redox-os/book/src/porting-applications.md

 - Shebang

-It's the magic behind executable scripts as it make the system interpret the script as an common executable, if your script doesn't have a shebang on the beginning it can't work as an executable program.
+It's the magic behind executable scripts as it make the system interpret the script as an common executable, if your script doesn't have a shebang on the beginning it can't be launched like an conventional compiled program executable.

-To fix this, use this script:
+To allow this use the following script:

 ```toml
 script = """